Acacia lobulata

 Acacia lobulata, commonly known as Chiddarcooping wattle, is a shrub of the genus Acacia and the subgenus Plurinerves that is endemic to a small area of south western Australia.
-It was declared as rare flora in 1997 and is now listed a Endangered under the Environment Protection and Biodiversity Conservation Act 1999.
+It was declared as rare flora in 1997 and is now listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999.

 Description

 The erect open shrub typically grows to a height of 1 to 2 m and usually has a spindly shrub habit.
 It has smooth textured bark and slightly angled, warty and resinous branchlets.
 Like most species of Acacia it has phyllodes rather than true leaves.
 The dull grey-green phyllodes are asymmetrical and have curved, pointed tips.
 It blooms in July and produces yellow flowers.
 The solitary spherical flower-heads have a diameter of 3.5 to 4.5 mm and contain 15 to 17 yellow coloured flowers.
 The seed pods that form afterward contain The dull dark brown oblong seeds with a length of 4 to 5.5 mm and a width of 1.8 to 2.3 mm.